-Ali Froggatt is an improvisor, actor, writer and impro instructor (freshly) based in Vancouver, Canada.
+Ali Froggatt is an improvisor, actor, writer and director based in Vancouver, Canada.

 Ali Froggatt is keen to wear many hats in the entertainment industry.
-Apart from acting she has worked as a lighting and sound technician, producer, director, and recently studied Film and Video production at SAIT Polytechnic in Calgary.
+Apart from performing she has worked as a lighting and sound technician, producer, director, and studied Film and Video production at SAIT Polytechnic in Calgary.